Application, Admission, and Registration Policies

 A $100.00 (CDN) non-refundable fee must accompany an application for admission.
 The Physician Assistant Studies and Orthodontics programs charge an additional fee of $25 and $50, respectively.

 Unofficial copies of transcripts and final degree certificates are acceptable for initial assessment and provisional admission purposes.
 Upon admission to the Faculty of Graduate Studies, applicants must arrange for official transcripts from all post-secondary institutions attended to be sent to the Faculty of Graduate Studies, within one (1) month of the date on the admission letter.
 Applicants will be placed on hold, which prevents registration until all admission requirements have been submitted.
 All transcripts must arrive in sealed, university-stamped envelopes sent directly from the issuing institution(s) and be accompanied by official and literal English translations (Please refer to Transcripts: International below).
-For international degrees or where the transcripts does not or will not clearly state that a degree has been conferred, a copy of the official degree certificate is also required.
+For international degrees or where the transcripts do or will not clearly state that a degree has been conferred, a copy of the official degree certificate is also required.

 Where academic records from a country other than Canada are produced in a language other than English, the applicant must arrange for the submission of official literal English translations of all records.
 To be official, original language documents and English translations must arrive together in envelopes which have been sealed and endorsed by the issuing institution.
 For international degrees, a copy of the official degree certificate is also required.